linahKhayri/linahKhayri/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&weight=700&size=23&pause=1000&color=C33232&width=435&lines=Fun+Fact)](https://git.io/typing-svg)

-As a kid, I was terrified of the Super Mario levels (Lakitu) where the sky throws enemies at you (still do!)
+as a kid, I was scared of Lakitu in Super Mario, the cloud enemy that drops Spiny eggs from the sky. (still do!)

 ---